-Taxpayers who can’t pay their full tax liability or by doing so would create a financial hardship may qualify for an IRS “offer in compromise.”
+Taxpayers who can’t pay their full tax bill may qualify for an IRS “Offer in Compromise.”

 - Doubt as to liability.
 Allows a taxpayer to compromise a liability if the taxpayer can establish a genuine dispute as to the existence or amount of the correct tax debt under the law.

 - Doubt as to collectability.
 Allows a taxpayer to compromise a liability if the taxpayer’s assets and income are less than the full amount of the tax liability.

 - Effective tax administration.
 Allows a taxpayer to compromise a liability if the taxpayer may be able to fully pay the tax, but such payment would cause an economic hardship or there are compelling public policy or equity considerations.

 In most cases, the IRS will not accept an Offer in Compromise unless the amount offered reasonably reflects collection potential.
 Essentially, the amount the taxpayer offers to settle must be what the IRS would reasonably collect.
 The IRS usually conducts an intensive review of a taxpayer’s financial information before acceptance of an offer.
 This includes assessing the value that can be realized from the taxpayer’s assets such as real property, automobiles, bank accounts, and anticipated future income.

 We submit Offers in Compromise when a taxpayer’s financial information appears to support one.
 We do not waste a taxpayer’s time and money if we do not believe an offer will be accepted.